Is the Blue Lagoon in Iceland Worth It?

 I went for the basic Comfort ticket and was satisfied with my decision.
 I snagged the ticket for about $87 for a 9 a.m. entrance time in early May.
 If that sounds pricey, it’s not … for Iceland, a notoriously expensive country.
 For comparison, other thermal pools like Myvatn and Secret Lagoon

 Thrifty Tip #2: Prices tend to be cheaper in the first and last few hours of Blue Lagoon’s open hours.
-If you’re looking to save a bit, choose those times!
+If you’re looking to save a bit, choose the cheapest time to visit!
 There isn’t a time limit on how long you can be there, so I’d recommend picking the early morning time.
 Get your photos before more guests arrive and enjoy a day of relaxation.

 What to Expect at the Blue Lagoon